shane-garnetti/cloudgruntblog/content/_index.md

 - Generate content around AWS services, helping people understand the benefits and value of leveraging AWS as a cloud hosting platform

-- Showcase the ways [Triumph Tech](https://www.triumphtech.com/) can assist your company with innovative and purpose driven solutions!

 ## Content I Plan to Cover
 - Professional Development
 - AWS Services
 - AWS Exam tips
 - AWS Solutions
 - Helpful AWS resources

-## Frequency of Posts
-- Ideally, I would like to post new content twice a week

 For more specific info on me, check out my [About page](/about)